-There is an application fee of \$100.00.
+A one-time application fee of \$50.00 for new families and \$25.00 for new siblings of current families is assessed to each new child.
 This fee is non-refundable, and, if the family is not accepted into the Center for that school year, it keeps the child's name on a waiting list for that school year.
+Although families must re-submit new application forms each year, no further application fee is assessed.